Donald Trump said, "Laziness is a trait in blacks ... I believe that. No black person will be president again any time soon."

 TRUMP: Because I think that he has set a very poor standard.
 I think that he has set a very low bar and I think it’s a shame for the African American people.

 And by the way, he has done nothing for African Americans.
 You look at what’s gone on with their income levels.
 You look at what’s gone on with their youth.
 I thought that he would be a great cheerleader for this country.
 I thought he’d do a fabulous job for the African American citizens of this country.

-There’s a source attributing the statement “Laziness is a trait in blacks” to Donald Trump dating back to the early 1990s.
-It should be noted, however, that that source is a book written by a disgruntled former employee of Trump Plaza Hotel & Casino, John R. O’Donnell, and neither the statement nor the sentiment behind it has been corroborated elsewhere.
+A source attributing the statement “Laziness is a trait in blacks” to Donald Trump dates to the early 1990s.
+It should be noted, however, that that source was a book written by a disgruntled former employee of Trump Plaza Hotel & Casino, John R. O’Donnell, and neither the statement nor the sentiment behind it has been corroborated elsewhere.

 As one might expect, O’Donnell’s account, Trumped!, paints an unflattering portrait of its subject overall but offers this anecdote specifically as evidence of Trump’s low opinion of the African Americans in his employ:

 “What do you think of him?”
 Donald asked.